Baat01/RunAndBun-Encounter_Generator/README.md

 For the dupe clause to function correctly, the script requires the list of Pokémon you have already caught in your previous playthroughs.

-1. Open the **Advanced Frag Sheet** tracking spreadsheet here: [Advanced Frag Sheet](https://docs.google.com/spreadsheets/d/1qA8Zttt3hKR7pwfvDVw3S7xuNEcPYc8kO_TDyea_L5I/edit?usp=sharing).
+1. Open and make a copy of the **Advanced Frag Sheet** tracking spreadsheet here: [Advanced Frag Sheet](https://docs.google.com/spreadsheets/d/1qA8Zttt3hKR7pwfvDVw3S7xuNEcPYc8kO_TDyea_L5I/edit?usp=sharing).
 2. Input all of your caught encounters from your classic run into the hidden tab named **"New Game + Dupes"**.
 3. If you have already finished NG+, add them too.
 4. If necessary, complete it with the current run's encounters using your Box export from the script (Tab Run&Bun Nuzlocke Tracker).